cpbotha/cpbotha.github.io/content/posts/2003-03-21-im-famous-in-germany-just-like-my-hero-david-hasselhof.md

   - Uncategorized

 ---
-Chris Venter, a good friend of mine who&#8217;s spending some time in Germany working for [Siemens][1], just told me that my [Radeon DRI resume][2] pages have been mentioned in an article in the April 2003 issue of [Linux Magazin][3].
-The article, &#8220;Das Transmeta Crusoe-SDK im Kurztest&#8221;, doesn&#8217;t seem to be available online.
+Chris Venter, a good friend of mine who’s spending some time in Germany working for [Siemens][1], just told me that my [Radeon DRI resume][2] pages have been mentioned in an article in the April 2003 issue of [Linux Magazin][3].
+The article, “Das Transmeta Crusoe-SDK im Kurztest”, doesn’t seem to be available online.

 This would also explain the sudden increase in hits and binary downloads from the resume pages. :)